Roll20/help.roll20.net/_posts/2012-10-17-Campain-Management.md

 ##Inviting Players
 ##Looking for Group (link to Looking for Group tool)
 ##Copy/Extend Campaign
+Click on Copy/Extend Campaign to create a duplicate of the currently selected campaign.
+This brings up a new page where you can set the name and keyword tags of the duplicate.
+Below is a series of check boxes: players_n_player (The player list), Pages, Decks, Chat Log, Journal (Characters & Handouts) and Jukebox Playlist.
+Select or deselect what features you’d like copied over into the new campaign.
+When you’re happy with your selections click on the button **I'm ready, Create Campaign!**.
+This will add the duplicated campaign to your list.
 ##Chat Archive
 The Chat Archive opens a new tab to display the *entire* chat log from all sessions of the current campaign.
 This includes all chat messages, emotes and dice rolls.
 It does *not* include whispers between users.
 ##Delete Your Campaign